Associate in Applied Science DegreeDownload PDF

 This course partners students with Surgical Technicians in a clinical setting.
 Primary surgical specialties are general surgery, OB/GYN, orthopedic, otorhinolaryngology, and genitourinary.
 As students transition to a more active role, surgical interventions include special patient care considerations, room set ups, anesthesia, positioning, skin prep, draping, incision and approach, supplies, equipment instrumentation, procedural steps, counts, dressing materials, specimen care, and postoperative destination and care.
 Prerequisite: ST220 Sterile Processing Clinical Practice

 This course examines the physiological consequences of various disease states.
 Diseases are treated as threats to homeostasis.
 The effects of pathology on normal bodily processes are discussed at various organizational levels, including biochemical, cellular, histological, and organ systems.
 This course is designed for allied health students.
-Prerequisites: BI216 Human Anatomy & Physiology 1 or permission from the Dean of Life and Health Sciences.
-Corequisite: BI217 Human Anatomy & Physiology 2.
-(Online Only)
+Prerequisites: BI216 Human Anatomy & Physiology 1.

 This course covers general principles of pharmacology related to the surgical technologist in the perioperative environment.
 Topics include drug sources, classifications, and regulatory issues, indications for use, complications, adverse reactions, and routes of administration, calculation, and medication handling.
 Emphasis on the relationship of drugs to the surgical patient.
 Anesthesia and emergency situations are stressed.
 Prerequisite: HM100 Medical Terminology for Health Professionals

 ST141 Surg Tech Skills & Proc 2Credits: 3.0